NCL Home > Documentation > Functions > File IO

 This option applies to GRIB1- and GRIB2-formatted files.

 This string-valued option has two valid values: "Cubic" or "Linear".
 This option may be set for any GRIB file, but only has an effect when the GRIB file contains data on a thinned grid.
-Note, up to version 4.2.0.a034 of NCL, the default was "Linear".
-However, the "Cubic" value has been shown to produce better results, hence, as of version 4.3.0, this will become the default.
+Note: up to version 4.2.0.a034 of NCL, the default was "Linear".
+However, the "Cubic" value has been shown to produce better results, hence, as of version 4.3.0, it is the default setting.
 The exception is when bitmask arrays are encountered.
-In this case, "Linear" will be the default because the "Cubic" interpolation is not applicable to bitmask arrays.
+In this case, "Linear" will be the default because "Cubic" interpolation cannot be applied in the presence of bitmask arrays.

 Binary data file options